 There is nothing wrong with not wanting to worry about if you’ll be able to pay your bills this month, nothing wrong with hoping to be able to save extra money for college, and nothing wrong with wanting to have enough that you can take a family trip in the summer.

 What I truly needed to look at was the rate of return on the money when it came to the expense of the lifestyle we wanted to live.
 We didn’t need fancy cars and vacations–our goal was a more relaxed lifestyle.

-When I worked full-time, I was so exhausted at the end of the day that I didn’t want to make a healthy dinner, let alone clean or do household chores.
+When I worked full-time, I was so exhausted at the end of the day that making dinner, cleaning, or doing other chores was agonizing.

 When my kids were in daycare full-time, we were ALL so exhausted at the end of the day, which meant more tantrums and outbursts.
 I felt like my kids and I were all getting the worst parts of each other.

 Working full-time meant more take-out and wanting to outsource household tasks (like cleaning) when possible.